The future is electric

 Infrastructure sometimes panders, other times facilitates change in certain sectors of the economy.

-In the case of electric vehicles, the ability to easily recharge one's vehicle will further drive market growth and may generate a virtuous circle for users, service providers and automakers.
+In the case of electric vehicles, the ability to easily charge one's vehicle will further drive market growth and may generate a virtuous circle for users, service providers and automakers.

-According to the European Alternative Fuels Observatory, as of July 2025, the European Union has surpassed 1,000,000 public charging points, with steady growth in both AC and DC stations.
-This milestone meets the Green Deal's interim target of 1 million points by 2025.
-Network development is also supported by AFIR requirements for coverage with fast charging along the TEN-T network and power targets based on the number of electric vehicles in each country.
+According to the European Alternative Fuels Observatory, by May 2026 the European Union had well surpassed 1,000,000 public charging points, with steady growth in both AC DC stations.
+This milestone meets the Green Deal’s interim target of reaching 1 million charging points by 2025.
+The network’s expansion is also supported by AFIR requirements, which mandate fast-charging coverage along the TEN-T network and set power targets based on the number of electric vehicles in each country.

 2030